ai-bearing/ai-bearing1.github.io/docs/README.md

 - Person on the Internet

 ## Why is this here?
-I figured I needed to make a website some day, so here we are.
+I figured I needed a website to store various things I have done or am doing.

 ## Things I'm Doing/Have Done
 - [Advent of Code](adventofcode.md)
-- Topology Notes
+- Topology Notes (I made these for finals)